ivannz/cplxmodule/cplxmodule/nn/relevance/README.md

 * `compute_ard_masks(module, threshold=..., hard=True)` also returns the sparsity mask, but unlike `named_relevance` returns a dictionary of masks, keyed by parameter manes compatible with the masking interface of the layers in `nn.masked`.

-### Transferring learn weights from non-variational modules
+### Interfacing with masked layers

+Layer sparsification with Bayesian dropout layers is performed in two steps:
+1. relevance masks are computed based on the used-supplied threshold for `\log \alpha`
+2. masks are merged the layers parameters and deployed into a maskable layer

-Since variational approximations use additive noise reparameterization, each variational dropout module in `nn.relevance`.
-Below is a hand recipe for mask transfer:
+Below is a handy recipe to facilitate mask transfer:

 ```python
 from cplxmodule.nn.relevance import compute_ard_masks